 Methodology for Risk Indicators and Red Flags

 Auditors analyse eProcurement data to decide where risks, impacting the procurements objectives, are located using automated risk indicators and “red-flags” which are a useful, quick, and reliable type of analytics.
-The project developed a set of 32 risk indicators, and “Red-Flags” for the KR CA needs which iare calculated using algorithms which identify transaction data patterns and provide an analysis of what is deemed to be risky.
+The project developed a set of 32 risk indicators, and “Red-Flags” for the KR CA needs which are calculated using algorithms which identify transaction data patterns and provide an analysis of what is deemed to be risky.
 Each indicator has a profile with information about eProcurement transaction data used for calculation, potential risk it may detect, risk level, procurement type and stage an indicator is applied to.

 Methodology for procurement transaction prioritising by risk